Retired couple kicked off Air Canada flight with 25 others ‘for no reason’

 “No explanation, their bags have continued to LHR.

-“Separate Air Canada employee in terminal told them removal was order frm Captain?
+“Separate Air Canada employee in terminal told them removal was order frm captain?

 “No comms on board but employee thinks removal must’ve been due to ’not wearing mask or being drunk’.”